MattStazza/calculator2.0/README.md

 As I work on the calculator I will be updating my progress here on GitHub so any feedback is appreciated so I can further develop my skills.

+To see the latest progress please navigate to the "latestBranch"

 Thanks for reading! :)